 - Broken gutters from ice and debris buildup

-Here are some ways to plan, prepare, and maintain proper maintenance throughout the winter months.
+Here are some ways to plan and ensure proper winter property maintenance.

 As your property portfolio grows, make sure you create a contingency plan for weather-related emergencies.
 This shouldn’t just be limited to properties in snowy areas.
 Create specific plans for each possible disaster that could affect your tenants and properties.
 Here are some ways to plan for severe snowstorms.

-- Check insurance policy - Go through your insurance policy with a fine-toothed comb.
+Check insurance policy - Go through your insurance policy with a fine-toothed comb.
 If you can’t afford higher tier coverage for every property, find out exactly what isn’t covered and put other safety measures in place.
 If ice dams aren’t covered, consider adding heated wiring to the roof.
-If burst pipes aren’t covered, make sure to double and triple insulate any exposed pipes.
+If burst pipes aren’t covered, make sure to double- and triple-insulate any exposed pipes.
 Take every precaution you can where your insurance doesn’t protect you.
-If you have properties that are prone to leaks and water damage, encourage your renters to opt-in for renter’s insurance to protect their personal belongings.
+If you have properties that are prone to leaks and water damage, encourage your renters to opt for renter’s insurance to protect their personal belongings.

-- Pay for tunes ups - Faulty electricity, old appliances, and additional heating units/appliances are a main cause of winter damage.
+Pay for tune-ups - Faulty electricity, old appliances, and additional heating units/appliances are a main cause of winter damage.
 Oddly enough, house fires are one of the most common insurance claims during the winter.
-Tune up the furnace, and get your dryer duct, and chimney professionally cleaned.
+Tune up the furnace, and get your dryer duct and chimney professionally cleaned.

-- Protect your pipes - Bursting pipes are a common problem during the winter, and they are one of the more expensive problems to fix.
+Protect your pipes - Bursting pipes are a common problem in winter property maintenance, and they are one of the more expensive problems to fix.
 If your property has a sprinkler system, make sure that all water is blown out of those pipes professionally.
 If there are any exposed pipes in colder areas of the house or on the outside, insulate them well — those are your high-risk pipes.

 After you’ve taken measures to prepare for and prevent winter damage, make sure to maintain the work that you’ve done.
 Keeping your properties safe through the winter is an active task and requires frequent checking in.
 For the most part, this can be done by your tenants.
 Here are some things that you’ll want to keep an eye on.